National Council for State Authorization Reciprocity Agreements (NC-SARA)

 Requirements to Becoming Licensed

 The first ND licensing exam (NPLEX Part I) focuses on foundational medical sciences.
 It is similar to those used by conventional medical schools, testing the applicants’ knowledge of anatomy, physiology, biochemistry, microbiology, immunology and pathology.
-The second exam (NPLEX Part II) assesses an applicant’s grasp of the clinical sciences, diagnosis, and the unique modalities of naturopathic medicine, including clinical nutrition, botanical medicine and physical medicine.
-After passing the NPLEX examinations, applicants are then required to pass exams specific to the state or jurisdiction in which they seek to practice.
+The second exam (NPLEX Part II) assesses an applicant’s grasp of the clinical sciences, diagnosis, and the unique modalities of naturopathic medicine, including but not limited to clinical nutrition, botanical medicine and physical medicine.
+After passing the NPLEX examinations, applicants are then required to pass exams specific to the state or jurisdiction in which they seek to obtain a license and practice.

 Efforts to enact licensing laws are underway in several states.
 The best sources of current information about the legal status of naturopathic medicine in a particular area are the American Association of Naturopathic Physicians (818 18th St. NW, Suite 250, Washington, DC 20006 or www.naturopathic.org), state or provincial naturopathic associations, or individual naturopathic physicians in that area.

-Currently, all states that license naturopathic physicians require graduation from a residential course of study offered through a college approved by the examining jurisdiction.
+Currently, all states that license naturopathic physicians require graduation from a residential course of study offered through a college accredited by the Council on Naturopathic Medical Education (CNME).
 National University of Natural Medicine meets all requirements and is accredited by the Council on Naturopathic Medical Education.

 Acupuncture with Chinese Herbal Medicine Specialization Licensure